 The venom of the Massasauga rattlesnake is cytotoxic.
 Cytotoxic venom destroys body tissue.
 Moreover, digestive enzymes in cytotoxic venom disrupt blood flow and prevent clotting.
 Massasauga bites to humans are rare.
 However, they do occur.

 There are two documented deaths in Ontario from Eastern Massasauga envenomations.
-In each of these cases, the victim did not receive antivenom in time.
-Source
+In each case, the victim did not receive antivenom in time.

 Sidewinder Rattlesnake (Crotalus cerastes)